Evenson0/evenson0.github.io/_posts/2026-04-24-mathematical-workshop-5.md

 k=-32+uv+w.
 $$

-Now consider the sum of the products of three roots:
+For the sum of triple products,

 $$
 abc+abd+acd+bcd